wux4an/dream/docs/concepts/how-it-works.md

 ### 4. Middleware Runs

 If the route has middleware, each middleware function runs in order:
-- Can modify the request
+- Can modify the request (add headers, transform body)
 - Can enrich the context (e.g., add authenticated user)
+- Can transform streaming request bodies (ingress streaming)
+- Can transform streaming responses (egress streaming)
 - Can call `next()` to continue, or return early to short-circuit

 ### 5. Controller Action Executes

 The controller action receives:
-- **Request**: HTTP method, path, headers, body
+- **Request**: HTTP method, path, headers, body (or stream for streaming routes)
 - **Context**: Per-request data (request ID, authenticated user, etc.)
 - **Services**: Shared dependencies (database, cache, HTTP clients)